 Deploying the Green Environment

-Once all tests have completed successfully you can push all the changes to production and promote your green environment creating the latest version.
+Once all tests have successfully completed, you can push all the changes to production and promote your green environment creating the latest version.
 Add a step to your pipeline that (a) deploys the new green environment based on your production environment blueprint and (b) runs all the required tests on the new green.

 The following example shows an example of a similar step in Azure DevOps: